 Discipline equals freedom.

-These were the words that ex-Navy Seal turned author, Jocko Willick echoed at a seminar I attended last month.
+These were the words that ex-Navy Seal turned best-selling author and entrepreneur, Jocko Willink echoed as we concluded our interview.

 Discipline equals freedom.